Jim-JMCD/Duplicate-File-Finder/README.md

 * Windows file systems occasionally produce some odd stuff that cannot be processed when mounted on Linux.

 ### OUTPUTS
 NOTE: If MS Excel is the default application for CVS files and files names contain non-Latin alphabet characters excel will not display those characters correctly.
-Rename *.csv file to a *.txt and import manually.
+Change the default app for CSV to Notepad/Wordpad and manually immport into excel or rename *.csv file to a *.txt and import manually.

 __../duplicate_files1_yymmdd-hhmm.csv__
 Format – One file per row